Omaha Nebraska Motorcycle Accident Attorneys

 Before Riding Your Motorcycle

 Buy adequate insurance coverage for your own protection.
 Buy the highest amount of insurance coverage you can afford.
 Do not skimp.
 You will be surprised how cheap and rewarding it is – going to the next level of coverage.
 You want liability coverage that protects your gross assets and earning power in the event you make a critical mistake causing catastrophic injury to others.
 More importantly, you want to buy the highest amount of uninsured motor vehicle insurance and underinsured motor vehicle insurance coverage you can afford for those bad drivers out there who negligently drive around uninsured or who are underinsured because they purchased only the statutory minimum in liability coverage.
 In Nebraska, the minimum is $25,000.
 Assume that when you are involved in a motorcycle accident – you will suffer severe – catastrophic injuries, due to negligent automobile drivers.
-There is no getting around the fact that the likelihood is great a motorcyclist will brake bones, suffer internal thoracic and/or head injuries and lose weeks of work because of a contact collision between an auto or truck and motorcycle.
+There is no getting around the fact that the likelihood is great a motorcyclist will break bones, suffer internal thoracic and/or head injuries, and lose weeks of work because of a contact collision between auto or truck and motorcycle.

 Take it from the lawyers at Rensch and Rensch – if you follow our suggestions you will thank the day you read these words.
 We advocate purchasing a policy that provides much more than the State mandatory minimum.
-At the very least, riders should buy coverages of $100,000/$300,000 on liability, uninsured motorist and underinsured motorist.
+At the very least, riders should buy coverages of $100,000/$300,000 on liability, uninsured motorists, and underinsured motorists.
 Why protect others from you – more than you protect yourself from others?
 The whole idea of uninsured motorist insurance and underinsured motorist insurance is to protect yourself and your loved ones from dangerous drivers who don’t care about your well-being or the well-being of your loved ones.
 We also strongly recommend at least $10,000 in Medical Payment Coverage (Med Pay) that inexpensively protects you and your passengers.
 A medical payment endorsement doesn’t cost much and provides payment for medical bills only – regardless of fault.
 As explained below, Med Pay can be used by you in some cases to pay your Health Insurance co-pays.

 After Your Motorcycle Accident